A Nash-Type Fictitious Game Framework to Time-Inconsistent Stochastic Control Problems: Introduction

 Different from Strotz's formulation and to balance the global optimality and time consistency, the economists Thaler and Shefrin \cite{Thaler} introduce a two-dimensional self-control model: the individual at any instant in time is assumed to be both a farsighted planner and a myopic doer.
 This division into conflicting subselves is how psychologists think about self-control, and the notion of self-control is paradoxical without it.
 The doer at each moment in time exists only for one period and is completely selfish, or myopic \cite{Thaler}, namely, the objective of each doer is independent of past and future variables that are concerned.
 On the contrary, the planner is concerned with the lifetime objective, which is derived from the objectives of all the doers.
 Interestingly, pointed out by \cite{Thaler} and due to the myopic nature of the doers, the conflict between the planner and doers is fundamentally similar to the agency relationship between the employer/principal and employees/agents of a firm.
 In fact, this two-self model to understand the savings behavior of individuals and households is one of four Thaler's contributions in behavioral economics to win 2017 Nobel Prize \cite{Thaler2017}.
-For the recent progresses on self-control, we are referred to \cite{Cui-2017-2,Cui-Li-Shi-2017,Fudenberg2006,Fudenberg2012,Gul} and references therein.
-Note that the doers' local objectives of standard self-control schemes are fully myopic, namely, there are no conflicts among different local objectives.
+For the recent progresses on self-control, we are referred to \cite{Benabou,Cui-2017-2,Cui-Li-Shi-2017,Fudenberg2006,Fudenberg2012,Gul,ODonoghue} and references therein.